eprovst/DomainColoring.jl/docs/src/usage/custom.md

 the input function `f` applied to some grid.

-The specification of this grid, the `pixels` option, the axis limiting and the interface with Makie are identical throughout DomainColoring and stem from the internal macro `@shadedplot`.
+The specification of this grid, the `pixels` option, the axis limiting and the interface with Plots and Makie are identical throughout DomainColoring and stem from the internal macro `@shadedplot`.

 An example makes this clear.
 Let's say we want a plot where integer grid lines of the real part and the imaginary part in different colors.
 A